plainionist/Plainion.DrawVista/README.md

 - upload the files using the "upload" page
 - the upload will take a few seconds/minutes
 - navigate to the "home" page and start browsing your diagrams

+## Quasar WebUI <=> "vanilla" VueJs WebUI

+By default the new Quasar-based WebUI is enabled.
+For switching to the "vanilla" VueJs WebUI change comment in [build-release.cmd](./build/build-release.cmd) / [build-debug.cmd](./build/build-debug.cmd) to:

+    :: use for VueJS with vanilla JS (legacy) cd WebUI
+    :: use for VueJS + Quasar + TS
+    :: cd WebUI_quasar